careerbuilder/DataScienceAPIDocumentation/CompanyNormalization.md

 ## Lookup Requests

 Lookup requests specify an `id` value.
 This corresponds to the `id` field associated with normalized companies returned by the service.
-The `max_results` parameter and the two parameters controlling classifier behavior (`use_query_classifier` and `filter_by_country`) may be included, but all of these will have no effect.
-Other parameters from the [Search Requests](#search-requests) section may not be supplied with the `id` parameter; requests constructed in this way will result in an HTTP 400 Bad Request error.
+Other parameters from the [Search Requests](#search-requests) section should not be included in these requests; requests constructed with the ˋidˋ parameter alongside other parameters will result in an HTTP 400 Bad Request error.

 ## Lookup Responses